-We have experienced and continue to experience meaningful variability in our sales and gross profit among quarters, as well as within each quarter, as a result of a number of factors, which may include, among other things:
+We have experienced and continue to experience meaningful variability in our sales and gross profit among quarters, as well as within each quarter, as a result of a number of factors, including, among other things:

-- the number of products sold in the quarter; - · the unpredictability of sales of full sets of implants and instruments to our international distributors; - · the demand for, and pricing of, our products and the products of our competitors; - the timing of or failure to obtain regulatory clearances or approvals for our products; - the costs, benefits and timing of new product introductions; - increased competition; - the availability and cost of components and materials; - the number of selling days in the quarter; - fluctuation and foreign currency exchange rates; or - impairment and other special charges.
+- · the number of products sold in the quarter; - the unpredictability of sales of full sets of implants and instruments to our international distributors; - · the demand for, and pricing of, our products and the products of our competitors; - the timing of or failure to obtain regulatory clearances or approvals for our products; - the costs, benefits and timing of new product introductions; - increased competition; - the availability and cost of components and materials; - the number of selling days in the quarter; - fluctuation and foreign currency exchange rates; and - · impairment and other special charges.

-Our loan and security agreement with Squadron Capital LLC contains covenants that may restrict our business and financing activities.
+Our loan and security agreement with Squadron Capital, LLC contains covenants that may restrict our business and financing activities.

-In May 2014, we entered into a second amended and restated loan and security agreement, or the Loan Agreement, with Squadron Capital LLC, or Squadron.
+In May 2014, we entered into a second amended and restated loan and security agreement, or the Loan Agreement, with Squadron Capital, LLC, or Squadron.
 The Loan Agreement was further amended on November 19, 2015 to add a \$7.0 million revolving credit facility.
 Pursuant to the Loan Agreement, Squadron has provided us with (i) a term loan credit facility in a principal amount of \$11.4 million and (ii) a revolving credit facility in a maximum principal amount at any time outstanding of up to \$7.0 million.
-As of March 31, 2016, we had \$11.4 million in outstanding debt under the term loan credit facility and no outstanding debt under the revolving credit facility.
-On May 4, 2016, we borrowed \$2.0 million under the revolving credit facility, which we intend to repay using a portion of the net proceeds from this offering.
+As of December 31, 2015, we had \$11.4 million in outstanding debt under the term loan credit facility and no outstanding debt under the revolving credit facility.
 The Loan Agreement restricts our ability to, among other things:

 - dispose of or sell our assets;

 - modify our organizational documents;

 - merge with or acquire other entities or assets;

-- incur additional indebtedness;
+- · incur additional indebtedness;

-- create liens on our assets;
+- · create liens on our assets;

 - · pay dividends; and

-- · make investments.
+- make investments.